MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 }
 ```

-##### MoveHead
+##### MoveHead (beta)

-Choose range of head movement on three different axes and specify speed at which movement occurs.
+Moves Misty's head in one of three axes (tilt, turn, or up-and-down).

 Parameters

-- Pitch - Double - Number that determines Misty's head movement on a side-to-side axis (head will move up and down) (value range: -5 to 5)
+- Pitch - Double - Number that determines the up or down movement of Misty's head movement.
+Value range: -5 to 5.

-- Roll - Double - Number that determines Misty's head movement on a front-to-back axis (head will tilt left or right) (value range: -5 to 5)
+- Roll - Double - Number that determines the tilt ("ear" to "shoulder") of Misty's head.
+Misty's head will tilt to the left or right.
+Value range: -5 to 5.

-- Yaw - Double - Number that determines Misty's head movement on a vertical axis (head will turn left or right) (value range: -5 to 5)
+- Yaw - Double - Number that determines the turning of Misty's head.
+Misty's head will turn left or right.
+Value range: -5 to 5.

-- Velocity - Double - Number that represents speed at which head movement occurs (value range: 0 to 10)
+- Velocity - Double - Number that represents speed at which Misty moves her head.
+Value range: 0 to 10.

 ```json
 {